 Beyond the QuickBooks features on unpaid invoices, Upflow will provide you with three key features:

-- Clear picture for your Customers.
-When customers have multiple outstanding invoices, they may lose track of exactly what they owe you.
-Instead of multiple emails, Upflow gives them a clear, consolidated and real-time view on what they owe you, based on your outstanding invoices in QuickBooks.
+Clear picture for your Customers.
+When customers have multiple unpaid invoices, they may lose track of exactly what they owe you.
+Instead of sending multiple emails, Upflow gives them a clear, consolidated and real-time view on their payment status, based on your overdue invoices in QuickBooks.
 It’s much easier for them to pay you straight away!

 You’re not alone, at Upflow we’ve helped hundreds of businesses to get paid faster.
-Over time, our team will show you how to improve your cash collection, by defining best-in-class cash collection strategies, tailored to your business and to your customers.
+Over time, our team will show you how to improve your cash collection, by sharing best-in-class cash collection strategies that are tailored to your business and your customers.

-Last but not least, Upflow will align your wider team around cash collection.
+Last but not least, Upflow will ensure your team is aligned about cash collection.

 Your finance team may be on the front line, tracking unpaid invoices on a day to day basis.
 But your executive and sales teams will also be kept in the loop by receiving regular email updates that summarize the cash collection status and reminders to send emails to or to call specific customers.
 Upflow will help you turn your business into a cash-driven organization.